 But even if it vignettes quite easily, the lens controls flares and ghosting well.
 And when it comes to distortion, the Sigma 35mm f/1.4 takes the crown with handling it best.
 There is very little barrel distortion in comparison to its competitors.

-You can bring the lens as close as 11.8 inches to a subject which will magnify it at 1:5 life-size.
+You can bring the lens as close as 11.8 inches to a subject that will magnify it at 1:5 life-size.
 This is the standard for the majority of 35mm f/1.4 lenses but if you want a macro performance, you should opt for the Tamron SP 35mm f/1.4 Di USD.

 How Does the Sigma 35mm f/1.4 DG HSM Art Lens Compare?